VPAC/superlinux/supercomputingwithlinux.md

 /usr/bin/clear
 ```

 This command simply clears the terminal screen.
 Why do we have this?
-So that when a user exits the terminal in a public environment their work isn't left behind for anyone to see.
+One reason is so that when a user exits the terminal in a public environment their work isn't left behind for anyone to see.
 Certainly this is less of an issue these days given that most systems use virtual terminals, but nevertheless anything could be placed in the .bash_logout, according to what the individual wants.
 It's about users having the opportunity to control their environment, and to script activities for that environment.

 The name of the shell, by the way, is a bit of a pun (as are quite a few commands).
 In part is recognition of the popular early Unix shells (authored by Stephen Bourne in 1977).
 Over time a number of other shells were developed, some with some excellent features.
 Bash took up these features to create a superset of the original Bourne shell (they were "bashed together").
 Also, indicating the popularity and joy from using this new shell, it is expressed in the full name – the Bourne-again shell.